dmpelt/dmpelt.github.com/publications.md

 ### 2020

+Vanrompay, H. et. al. (2020).
+Real‐Time Reconstruction of Arbitrary Slices for Quantitative and In Situ 3D Characterization of Nanoparticles. *Particle & Particle Systems Characterization*, 2000073.

 Parkinson, D. Y. et al. (2020).
 Tomographic Reconstruction for Synchrotron Tomography.
 In *Handbook on Big Data and Machine Learning in the Physical Sciences*, 65-82.

 Chang, H. et al. (2020).
 Building Mathematics, Algorithms, and Software for Experimental Facilities.
 In *Handbook on Big Data and Machine Learning in the Physical Sciences*, 189-240.